-Jeremy Hardy on his new tour, finding humans ‘endlessly disappointing’ and an old friend Jeremy Corbyn
+Jeremy Hardy on his new tour, finding humans ‘endlessly disappointing’ and old friend Jeremy Corbyn

 - Credit: Archant